Electroweak right-handed neutrino portal dark matter: Type-I seesaw mechanism and generalizations

-Under this assignment, the term $\overline{L_{i}}\tilde{H}P_{R}\mathbb{N}_{j}$ violates $B-L$; hence $B-L$ cannot be imposed as an exact symmetry, either global or local.
-From this perspective, since the heavy Majorana fermions $\mathbb{N}$ carry no quantum numbers at all, it is natural to consider the possibility that multiple (potentially far more than three) such heavy states may exist at high energies, each with distinct couplings to the $LH$ operator.
+Under this assignment, Yukawa interactions $\overline{L_{\alpha}}\widetilde{H}P_{R}\mathbb{N}_{i} +h.c.$ violate $B-L$.
+Hence, $B-L$ cannot be imposed as an exact symmetry, either global or local.
+From this perspective, since the heavy Majorana fermions $\mathbb{N}_i$ carry no quantum numbers at all, it is natural to consider the possibility that multiple (potentially far more than three) such heavy states may exist at high energies, each with distinct couplings to the $LH$ operator.

 An alternative interpretation of the Type-I seesaw Lagrangian involves imposing $B-L$ as a gauge symmetry.
 In this case, the original Lagrangian takes the form